Kanban-Zai/kanban-zai-version-1.0/core.md

 It is probbly not worth implementing any form of management process if you are 3 or less in a team, but if your team has outside influences in any form it's probably worth considering.

-There are some core immutable concepts your team need to take on-board, without which you are not doing Kanban-Zai.
+There are some core immutable principles your team need to take on-board, without which you are not doing Kanban-Zai.

   * VISIBILITY  - this is an important factor in trust, consenus and feedback.
-However you communicate what needs to be achieved should be visible to all team members.
+However you communicate, what needs to be achieved should be visible to all team members.
 There should be one source of truth for the work ahead.
 This means no personal task lists.
   * OBJECTIVITY - Personal opinion does not matter.
-Team opinion does.
+A consensus of opinions does.
   * EVIDENCE    - There should be evidence compelling the team to start a peice of work and evidence to compel the team to cease that peice of work.
   * PRIORITY    - All things can be done as long as they are prioritized.
 When deadlines are required priority defines what is descoped.